The Differences Between Marketing and Advertising

 After looking at the lists above, you’ve probably noticed that overlap often exists between marketing and advertising professionals’ duties.
 For example, both groups likely will — or at least should — depend on data to plan their efforts and monitor the effects.
 Doing that well is not always easy.

-Marketing and advertisements also work hard to give the audience straightforward information.
+Marketing and advertisements also work hard to give the audience specific information.
 Think about what happens when a company goes through a crisis.
 Getting back on track may require the brand to admit wrongdoing or fault, then speak honestly about what it will do to make things right or prevent the problem from happening again.
-Transparency is important at any time, though.
+Transparency is essential at any time, though.
 Both advertising professionals and marketers have vital roles in helping a business show this.

 When Might Marketing and Advertising Teams Work Together?